jryans/jryans.github.com/source/blog/now.markdown

 ## Ideas

 Modern computing is far too rigid.
 Applications can only function in preset ways determined by some far away team.
-I am currently exploring how to make computing more malleable so that anyone can reshape, extend, compose, and share new functionality in ways that were never anticipated or planned for.
+I am currently exploring how to make programs more malleable and computing more humane so that anyone can reshape, extend, compose, and share new functionality in ways that were never anticipated or planned for.
 I hope to restore some of the magic that mainstream computing has forgotten and give people more power to create the computing environment that works for them.

 I am planning to add a specific project page about this once I've explored existing research in this space and developed my own thoughts further.
 Here's